image-js/image-js-docs/docs/Basics/Working with Images.md

 - data: typed array with information about image's pixels.

-- [Color model](../Glossary.md#color-model 'internal link on glossary'): the abstract model of how pixel colors are formed.
+- [Color model](../Glossary.md#color-model 'internal link on color model'): the abstract model of how pixel colors are formed.

-- [Bit depth](../Glossary.md#bit-depth 'internal link on glossary'): number of bits allocated to each channel.
+- [Bit depth](../Glossary.md#bit-depth 'internal link on bit depth'): number of bits allocated to each channel.

-- [Number of channels/components](../Glossary.md#channel 'internal link on glossary'): number of color channels that each pixel has.
+- [Number of channels](../Glossary.md#channel 'internal link on channels'): number of color channels that each pixel has.
 Grey image has one, RGB-type of image has three.

+- [Number of components](../Glossary.md#component 'internal link on components'): number of color channels that each pixel has but without alpha channel.

+- [Alpha channel](../Glossary.md#alpha-channel 'internal link on alpha-channel'): channel that represents the transparency or opacity levels of pixels.

 - [Metadata](../Glossary.md#metadata 'internal link on metadata'): data about data.
 A basic example would be date and time when an image was taken